What is the cost of having a Homesharer?

 Who pays household bills?

-The Householder continues to be responsible for the household bills of the property, normally a Sharer does not contribute towards these.
-However, the Householder is entitled to request an agreed contribution to Council Tax per month and if the cost of the householder bill rise significantly it can be addressed and a request for a contribution asked for.
+The Householder continues to be responsible for the household bills of the property.
+However, the Householder is entitled to request an agreed contribution to Council Tax per month (capped at up to £60 pcm which also includes a potential contribution towards the household bills ).

 Who pays for food in a Homeshare?